gridsingularity/gsy-e/wiki/docs/grid-setup.md

 ![img](img/grid-setup-2.png)

 The user can also insert [Libraries](libraries.md), which are customized energy resources available from the D3A community.
-A list of these devices with a search function appears when clicking on "LIBRARY" on the upper right corner.
+A list of these energy resources with a search function appears when clicking on "LIBRARY" on the upper right corner.

 ![img](img/grid-setup-3.png)